matt-byers-redmarker/catalogue-app-submission/README.md

     * newitem.html
 * 'static' directory, with a 'css' disrectory inside with the file: main.css > this controls the page styling and css
-* README.md > this file, explains the project and running requirements _The following files which are not included in this repository are also required to run this script_
+* README.md > this file, explains the project and running requirements
-* Vagrantfile > this file should be included in the root 'vagrant' folder you downloaded when installing Vagrant

 ## How to run the script